EJustice1/perplexity-clone/docs/api.md

       "error_message": null
     }
   ],
-  "content_summary": "Successfully extracted content from 1 out of 1 sources."
+  "content_summary": "Successfully extracted content from 1 out of 1 sources.", "llm_answer": {
+    "answer": "Artificial Intelligence (AI) is a branch of computer science that focuses on creating intelligent machines capable of performing tasks that typically require human intelligence.
+Based on the extracted content, AI systems are designed to handle activities such as speech recognition, learning, planning, and problem solving.", "success": true,
+    "error_message": null,
+    "tokens_used": 67
+  }
 }
 ```